| | |

 Wrap it

 Whenever I buy hard-leafed lettuce like romaine, I don’t wash it.
-I wrap it with one paper towel before putting them in my handy storage containers.
+I wrap it with one paper towel before putting them in my handy storage containers for later use.

 Make sure you check the paper towel every 3-6 days, replacing the towel when it’s damp.
 Putting a paper towel in with your lettuce pulls the moisture from the crop.
 Less moisture means preserving lettuce to be fresh longer. #Winning